finpi-technologies/Finpi/README.md

-💡 Finpi is developed for the Pi Hackathon 2025, showcasing how Pi can power inclusive, secure, and global financial solutions.
+💡Finpi is developed for the Pi Hackathon 2025, showcasing how Pi can power inclusive, secure, and global financial solutions.